 About the Transportation System Plan (TSP) Update

 The Transportation System Plan defines what kind of transportation we want in the future and how we can achieve it.
-The plan identifies transportation systems and outlines policies and strategies necessary to meet existing and future travel needs (motor vehicle, transit, freight, bicycle and pedestrian) based on projected population and employment growth.
+The plan identifies transportation systems and outlines policies and strategies necessary to meet existing and future travel needs (motor vehicle, transit, freight, bicycle & pedestrian) based on projected population, employment growth and community aspirations.
 The existing plan looks at needs though 2020; the updated plan will extend the planning horizon to the year 2035.

 Interested in knowing what is in the County's current adopted (2002) Transportation Plan?